parmitage/primer/README.md

 Conventions used in this tutorial
 ---------------------------------
-Code can be taken from this tutorial and pasted into a text file without modification.
-Some expressions may depend upon definitions which were previously introduced but for brevity I won't repeat them.

 Comments are introduced with the # character and extend to the end of the line.
 I will sometimes place comments above or to the side of an expression with ==> to signify the output of the expression but this